HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 ### TTFB

 Time to First Byte is how long the server took to return anything to the browser.
 Our thinking behind using this metric is that if all the server needs to do is return a static file, the TTFB will be very fast, whereas if the server needs to do dynamic processing to generate the page, it will take longer.
-Of course TTFB can be gamed if the server sends *something* while it takes its time generating the page, which is why we’re giving a good TTFB a score of 50 and not 100\.
+Of course TTFB can be gamed if the server sends *something* while it takes its time generating the page, which is why we're giving a good TTFB a score of 50 and not 100\.

 <figure>
   <table>
     <thead>
       <tr>
-        <th scope="col">Server Response Time</th>
+        <th>Server Response Time</th>
-        <th scope="col">Points</th>
+        <th>Points</th>
       </tr>
     </thead>
     <tbody>